kristinaay/Growcery/README.md

 ***This app is not fully functional yet, but provides a basic framework of what the finished product should look like and what it would offer***

+FOR MORE INFO SEE OUR PROJECT PAGE: https://covid19.spaceappschallenge.org/challenges/covid-challenges/food-thought/teams/growcery/project